Vang Vieng - River and Mountain View with cow.

 Cost of Street Food in Laos

 Laotian street food is very similar to that of neighbouring Thailand but with even more sticky rice!
-The further you get from the Thai border though, the more you’ll notice influences from Laos’ French colonial past.
+The further you get from the Thai border, the more you’ll notice influences from Laos’ French colonial past.

 In most places, you can pick up a basic noodle or rice dish for less than $1USD.
-A baguette with simple fillings will also come in at around this price.
+A baguette with simple fillings also comes in around this price.
 If you want to add meat or fish to your dish, expect the price to increase but don’t be disheartened, it doesn’t rise too much.
-In fact, you can usually pick up a couple of bowls of rice and an entire fish, enough for two people, for around $5USD!
-Somtam salad is a Laotian favourite (watch out it’s spicy!) which consists of crab, papaya, green beans, chilis and limes.
-It will set you back around $1 US.

 Som Tam Papaya Salad, Laos